Contents

 7 Ways AI Automates Support Responses for Online Shops

 You know the feeling.
-Inbox keeps filling.
-Same five questions in seventeen different forms.
+The inbox keeps filling.
+The same five questions arrive in seventeen different forms.
 Your team is one bad afternoon away from saying something they shouldn’t.

-Here’s the thing though.
+Here’s the thing, though.
 Most of those tickets don’t actually need a person.
-They need an answer.
-Fast, accurate, in your brand voice, ideally before the customer has had time to get annoyed.
-That’s where modern AI comes in (and no, not the chatbots from 2018 that sent everyone running for the human button).
+They need an answer: fast, accurate, in your brand voice, ideally before the customer has had time to get annoyed.
+That’s where modern AI comes in, and no, not the chatbots from 2018 that sent everyone running for the human button.
+The new generation reads what customers actually mean using natural language processing, pulls live data from your store, and responds like someone who knows what they’re doing.
+The payoff is real: a widely-cited IDC analysis found organisations see an average return of around $3.50 for every $1 invested in AI, with some reaching as high as $8.

-Rule-based chatbots from a few years ago were brittle.
-They got customer questions wrong constantly because they couldn’t parse intent, only keywords.
-Modern AI is a different beast.
-It understands context.
-It knows the difference between “where is my order” and “I want a refund because my order is late.”
-Same words, different intent, completely different response.
+The difference is intent.
+Rule-based chatbots from a few years ago were brittle: they got customer questions wrong constantly because they could only match keywords, not parse meaning.
+Modern AI understands context.
+It knows the difference between “where is my order” and “I want a refund because my order is late”, same words, different intent, completely different correct response.

 Feature eDesk Zendesk Freshdesk Intercom Help Scout